Ashford-A/PRECEPTS1/experiments/subgrouping_test/README.md

 # where Broad Firehose datasets were downloaded
 firehose_dir = "/home/users/datasets/..."

-# the local Synapse cache
+# the folder to use for the local Synapse cache
 syn_root = "..."

 # where the METABRIC datasets were downloaded from cBioPortal